ibell/coolprop/Web/Fluids/R41.rst

 Bibliographic Information
 =========================
-**Equation of State**: E.W.
-Lemmon and R. Span, 2006, Short Fundamental Equations of State for 20 Industrial Fluids, *J. Chem.
+**Equation of State**: Lemmon, E.W.; Span, R., 2006, Short Fundamental Equations of State for 20 Industrial Fluids, *J. Chem.
 Eng.
 Data*, 51:785-850

-**Surface Tension**: A. Mulero and I. Cachadi\~na and M. I. Parra, 2012, Recommended Correlations for the Surface Tension of Common Fluids, *J. Phys.
+**Surface Tension**: Mulero, A.; Cachadiña, I.; Parra, M. I., 2012, Recommended Correlations for the Surface Tension of Common Fluids, *J. Phys.
 Chem.
 Ref.
 Data*, 41:043105-1:13

-**Lennard-Jones Parameters for ECS**: Justin C. Chichester and Marcia L. Huber, June 2008, *NISTIR 6650: Documentation and Assessment of the Transport Property Model for Mixtures Implemented in NIST REFPROP (Version 8.0)*, National Institute of Standards and Technology (NIST)
+**Lennard-Jones Parameters for ECS**: Chichester, Justin C.; Huber, Marcia L., June 2008, *NISTIR 6650: Documentation and Assessment of the Transport Property Model for Mixtures Implemented in NIST REFPROP (Version 8.0)*, National Institute of Standards and Technology (NIST)